unihahn/portfolio/ppt-outsmart/outsmart-README.md

 I:

 * Read and analyzed "Outsmart Your Brain," identifying key themes and insights.
 I further explored the topic by comparing Willingham's work with "Fifty Inventions That Shaped the Modern Economy" by Tim Harford, focusing on their relevance to academic performance in college.
 * Created a Google Sheet learning tool to organize information, quotes, and chapter summaries.
-[Link to Sheet]
 * Developed a Google Slides presentation summarizing the review and highlighting productive learning methods, including time management, memorization techniques, procrastination strategies, and exam preparation.